QianpengLi577/Neuromorphic-Processor-paper-list/readme.md

 - **Hardware Implementation of Spiking Neural Networks on FPGA**
   - Multiple event queues are used, and each queue represents all events after n time

+### Learning rule implementation

+- **Bio-plausible digital implementation of a reward modulated STDP synapse**
+  - reward STDP learning rule implementation
+- **FlexLearn: Fast and Highly Efficient Brain Simulations Using Flexible On-Chip Learning**
+  - Three types of synaptic learning rules were summarized and refined into 17 sub rules
+  - The hardware implementation of learning rules is given
+  - Summarizes the implementation of various traces

 ### Hard to classify

 - **SpinalFlow: An Architecture and Dataflow Tailored for Spiking Neural Networks**